NannyML/nannyml/docs/tutorials/chunking.rst

     :show_output:

 .. note::
     Chunks created this way will be equal in size.

-If the number of observations is not divisible by the ``chunk_number`` then the number of observations equal to the residual of the division will be dropped.
+    If the number of observations is not divisible by the ``chunk_number`` required, by default, the leftover observations will be appended to the last complete Chunk (overfilling it).
+    Notice that on the last chunk the difference between the start_index and end_index is greater than the chunk_size defined.

+    Check the :ref:`custom chunks <custom_chunk>` section if you want to change the default behaviour.

     .. nbimport::
         :path: ./example_notebooks/Tutorial - Chunking - Car Loan.ipynb